gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/how-gatsby-works-with-github-pages.md

 To push changes from the CI system to GitHub, you'll need to authenticate.
 It's recommended to use [GitHub developer tokens](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

-In GitHub go to your account settings -> Developer settings -> Personal access tokens, and create a new token that provides the `repo` access permissions.
+In GitHub go to your Account settings -> Developer settings -> Personal access tokens, and create a new token that provides the `repo` access permissions.

 In [Travis's settings for the repository](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings), add a new secret environment variable of the name `GH_TOKEN` with the value of the token copied from GitHub.
 Make sure you **DO NOT toggle the "display in build logs" setting to on** as the token should remain secret.
 Otherwise, strangers would be able to push to your repository (a big security issue).